Annaly Capital Management And Yield Spread

 Simplifying the Spread

-The spread on these two interest rates can be measured at many points along the yield curve, but I'm going to emphasize the 7 year rate because I believe the 7 year swap is a very useful hedge for a mortgage REIT like Annaly Capital Management.
-The mREITs that allocate heavily to fixed-rate RMBS, especially those with 30-year loans may create a significant portion of their hedging portfolio using swaps with durations around 7 years.
+The spread on these two interest rates can be measured at many points along the yield curve, but I'm going to emphasize the 7-year rate because I believe the 7-year swap is a very useful hedge for a mortgage REIT like Annaly Capital Management.
+The mREITs that allocate heavily to fixed-rate RMBS, especially those with 30-year loans, may create a significant portion of their hedging portfolio using swaps with durations around 7 years.

 Bringing Out a Chart